ALN006/block_simulation/readme.md

 ## 📊 Visualizations

 - `plot_VelocityVsVelocity`: Phase diagram of block velocities versuse each other to form an ellipse
-- `plot_VelocityVsCollision`: Block velocity vs. collision count with cubic fit
+- `plot_VelocityVsCollision`: Block velocity vs. collision count with various fits

 ## 🛠 Requirements